 High school students with a free period in the morning can also choose to eat breakfast in the cafeteria.
 Students will be spaced six feet apart.
 Tables and chairs will be thoroughly cleaned after each use.

-Lunch will be served in the cafeteria but students will be spread out in the lunchroom, outside or in their classrooms after they obtain their lunches.
+Lunch will be served in the cafeteria but students will be spread out in the lunchroom, outside, or in other rooms or in their classrooms after they obtain their lunches.

 School Lunch and Breakfast Program